 The façade improvements for the entire Arena and the parking lot improvements will improve the relationship of the Arena to nearby properties and to the entire NYA Campus.
-Additional information is necessary to confirm compliance with Chapter 703 as documented elsewhere in this report.
+As documented elsewhere in this staff report, the Planning Board will need to consider whether the applicant is meeting certain CBDC requirements to the "extent practical."